reconstructing a journey

 cardiological check in preparation of chemotherapy

 Before starting chemotherapy, we needed to make sure my heart was healthy enough to endure it.
 So I went to the hospital for a full cardiological exam: an electrocardiogram followed by an echography.
-We didn’t expect anything to show up - have never suffered from cardiological issues - but basically, like with everything, “you never know”.
+We didn’t expect anything to show up - I have never suffered from cardiological issues - but basically, like with everything, “you never know”.

 November 06, 2023